 Something that bothers me in a lot of my anime lately is how often I have to sit through poorly-executed, romantic subplots.
-El-Hazard was a pretty darn good isekai anime, but its ambitions to also be a romantic show with comedic leanings fell utterly flat for me.
+El-Hazard was a pretty darn good isekai anime, but its ambitions to also be a romcom fell utterly flat for me.
 A shame, because A LOT of the anime’s runtime is wasted on romance.

 I am not exaggerating when I say that.
 Characters are introduced who initially appear quite interesting.
 Then they fall for Makoto after the slightest act of kindness on his part and immediately devote their very being to him.
 Shayla is a big deal in the political landscape of El-Hazard, but then she falls in love and becomes little more than an irrational tag-along.
 You can literally see spaces in the anime’s plot where Shayla could have played a big role, where she is absent solely because of reasons relating to Makoto.

 Even if you happen to like the idea of a male character being followed around and admired by all these hot girls, you’ll get tired of it after the twentieth shouting contest.
 The harem comes to entirely define the character dynamics of everybody involved.
 Meaning the girls constantly get into heated arguments over who is Makoto’s real girlfriend.
 It’s just constant shouting and feuding, which quickly drained any appreciation I had for these characters.

 Not to mention: all of this is for a guy whose romantic dialogue is 50% confused reaction noises and 25% “I don’t understand”.
 He has a charisma on par with the ogres from the Warcraft mythos.

 It’s so boring to sit through and, to be frank, a total waste of time.
 It has nothing original or engaging to offer, so it’s just a detriment to the story whenever it comes up.
 So why have it?